"I am the greatest. I said that even before I knew I was."

 Respect for opponents: The Warrior honors worthy opponents.
 He doesn't demean those he competes against.

 Full effort: The Warrior gives his best in competition.
-He doesn't hold back or phone it in.
+He doesn't hold back.

 Grace in victory: The Warrior wins without arrogance or cruelty.
 He doesn't rub his opponent's face in defeat.